« The Best Toys Are Non-Toys | Main | Paper Clips and Poker Chips: Inventing with Kids »

 newspapers

-screen cut into a 12 inch square (small rolls of screen are available at your hardware store)
+screen cut into a 12 inch square (small rolls of screen are available

 wax paper